The best gimbals in 2023

 Keep things in focus

-When shooting with a gimbal, you want to reduce all with the camera in order for the gimbal’s motors to do their job.
+When shooting with a gimbal, you want to reduce all contact with the camera in order for the gimbal’s motors to do their job.
 But unless your camera has accurate and reliable autofocus, how are you supposed to keep your subject sharp?

 Many gimbals can accommodate small, motorized follow-focus units that turn the lens’s focus ring whenever you rotate a knob mounted on the gimbal’s handle.
 These follow-focus units are usually sold separately.
 But, they’re worthwhile investments if you don’t have a camera with reliable autofocus and your budget allows it.
 Other gimbals include technology that connects to supported cameras via Bluetooth and let the operators control focus and other functions from the gimbal’s handle.